 When was the last time you consciously made a choice based on your values?
 How about when you chose the school your children would attend, or where you would live?
 Perhaps it was as simple as how your family would spend your Sunday.
 Now, can you name the value that drove that decision?
 For most of us those might be hard questions.
 Our normal decision making process is rarely as deliberate as that.
 Yet, most of us want to live authentic lives.
-At it’s core authenticity is about living our your values.
-The decisions we make based on our actual values are those that bring us the most peace.
-They bring the the greatest long term reward.
-That reward might not be in dollars and cents, but in our personal integrity, in making our lives whole.
+At it’s core authenticity is about living out our values and beliefs.
+Decisions based on our values bring the the greatest long term reward, not be in dollars and cents, but in our personal integrity, in making our lives whole.

 How We Got Here

 There’s no way to make a decision based on your values if you don’t know what they are.
 So if you have not already worked through the values assessment, and life audit please do that now.
 Once you know what you value, and understand what is currently taking up your time, energy, and wealth you can work at putting those two pieces together.

 In this article we will figure out how the values we hold most dear can help us shape our lives.
 Over time we will live authentically, holistically, and well.

 Authentic living doesn’t happen overnight.
 It isn’t a quick or easy fix.
 Life is a balancing act.
 But a funny one, it’s a bit like a see saw, constantly in flux.
 The idea that we can ever find the perfect balance is a popular one, but it isn’t realistic.
 Your life changes constantly and the right balance changes as well.

 Our goal isn’t to create one final solution, but rather to learn to live in a more intentional way all the time.
 The small decisions that craft our everyday lives can reflect our values, and help to build the life we want.